freeradical13/freeradical13.github.io/index.md

 The [Kidneys][] are organs which filter blood to eliminate waste and excess salt while conserving water.
 Urine exits a kidney in a tube called the [ureter][] and drains into the urinary bladder.
 Urine is excreted from the bladder and through the urethra in the process of urination.

-The outside of a kidney is the [renal cortex][] within which is the [renal medulla][] and both are supplied with blood by a renal artery which interacts with excretory tubules called nephrons and [juxtamedullary nephrons][] to produce urine filtrate which is collected in the [renal pelvis][] before leaving in the ureter.
+The outside of a kidney is the [renal cortex][] within which is the [renal medulla][] and both are supplied with blood by a renal artery which interacts with excretory tubules called nephrons and [juxtamedullary nephrons][] to produce urine filtrate which is collected in the [renal pelvis][] before leaving in the ureter to the bladder.

 [Nephrons][] are made of a ball of capillaries called the [glomerulus][], an excretory tubule called the [proximal tubule][], and a part of the tubule which encapsulates the glomerulus called [Bowman's Capsule][].
 Nephrons are supplied with blood from afferent arterioles.
 Blood pressure in the glomerulus creates filtrate in Bowman's Capsule and the filtrate passes through the proximal tubule to the [Loop of Henle][] wrapped with arterioles called the [vasa recta][], and then the [Distal Tubule][] before entering collecting ducts in the renal pelvis.
 As filtrate descends the Loop of Henle through the medulla, water is extracted through aquaporins and increases in solute concentration.
 As filtrate moves up the Loop of Henle, salt diffuses into the interstitial fluid.
 The nephrons are countercurrent multiplier systems which create an osmolarity gradient for extracting water from filtrate in the collecting duct.